-Series Editors: Ruth Penfold-Mounce, University of York, UK, Julie Rugg, University of York, UK and Jack Denham, York St John University, UK
+Series Editors: Ruth Penfold-Mounce, University of York, UK, Kate Woodthorpe, University of Bath, UK and Erica Borgstrom, The Open University, UK.

 Mortality is a research theme in evidence across multiple disciplines, but one that is not always explicitly acknowledged.
-This series provides an outlet for a social science and cross-disciplinary exploration of aspects of mortality.
-The aim of the series is to create a forum for the publication of sociological research that approaches death from a cultural perspective, is supported by evidence and framed by theoretical engagement.
+This series provides an outlet for a social science and cross-disciplinary exploration of all aspects of mortality.
+The aim of the series is to create a forum for the publication of sociologically relevant research that approaches death from a cultural perspective, supported by evidence and framed by theoretical engagement.
 The series advances cross-disciplinary, international, and social discussions about death and culture.

 This series was previously published by Emerald Publishing as Emerald Studies in Death and Culture.